-Pınar Oğuz-Ekim, João Gomes, Member, IEEE, João Xavier, Member, IEEE, Marko Stošić, and Paulo Oliveira, Senior Member, IEEE
+Pinar Oğuz-Ekim, Student Member, IEEE, João Pedro Gomes, Member, IEEE, João Xavier, Member, IEEE, Marko Stošić, and Paulo Oliveira, Senior Member, IEEE

 Abstract-This work considers the problem of locating a single source from noisy range measurements to a set of nodes in a wireless sensor network.
 We propose two new techniques that we designate as Source Localization with Nuclear Norm (SLNN) and Source Localization with l_1 -norm (SL- l_1), which extend to arbitrary real dimensions our prior work on 2D source localization formulated in the complex plane.
 Our approach is based on formulating a Maximum-Likelihood (ML) estimation problem, and then using convex relaxation techniques to obtain a semidefinite program (SDP) that can be globally and efficiently solved.
 SLNN directly approximates the Gaussian ML solution, and the relaxation is shown to be tighter than in other methods in the same class.
 We present an analysis of the convexity properties of the constraint set for the 2D complex version of SLNN (SLCP) to justify the observed tightness of the relaxation.
-We propose the SL- l_1 algorithm to address the Laplacian noise case, which models the presence of outliers in range measurements.
+We propose the $SL-\ell_1$ algorithm to address the Laplacian noise case, which models the presence of outliers in range measurements.
 We overcome the nondifferentiability of the Laplacian likelihood function by rewriting the ML problem as an exact weighted version of the Gaussian case.
 In terms of accuracy of localization, the proposed algorithms globally outperform state-of-the-art optimization-based methods in different noise scenarios, while exhibiting moderate computational complexity.

-Index Terms-Semidefinite programming, convex relaxation, range-based source localization, centralized method, convex hull.
+Index Terms-Centralized method, convex hull, convex relaxation, range-based source localization, semidefinite programming.